dipsywong98/arena/judging.md

 1 for teleporting pawn

-1 for ai being black but went first
+1 for ai being first but went first

 1 scores for ai move twice a row